Ask Slashdot: Some Good Linux Desktop Option For Kids? - Slashdot

 Kids aren't nearly that stupid.
 They can manage to use one brand of app and apply the same concepts to another.
 Someone under the age of 10 might be exposed to Linux or MacOS and not even percieve these as distinct platforms.

-Your sort of z
+Your sort of zealotry is gravely outdated.

+Besides, whatever they learn in the Microsoft space today will be gravely outdated by the time they might be exposed to it in the "real world".

 Re: (Score:2)